opnfv/functest/docs/userguide/troubleshooting.rst

     failed to read iid from metadata. tried 20

 it means that the instance failed to read from the metadata service.
-Contact the installer team members for more information.
+Contact the Functest or installer teams for more information.

-Cloud-init in not supported on scenario dealing with ONOS and the tests have been excluded from CI in those scenarios.
+NOTE: Cloud-init in not supported on scenario dealing with ONOS and the tests have been excluded from CI in those scenarios.